-For Stowe Nine Churches, the "Local Plan" is the West Northamptonshire Joint Core Strategy (JCS) Document, adopted in December 2014, together with the remaining "saved" policies of the Daventry District Local Plan (1997).
+For Stowe Nine Churches, the "Local Plan" is the West Northamptonshire Joint Core Strategy (JCS) Document, adopted in December 2014, together with the Settlements and Countryside Local Plan Part 2.
 This sets out a vision and strategy for planned and controlled development of this area, including housing provision, commercial development and infrastructure such as transport links.